GLP-1 Companion · Guides

 The adherence question

 Up to 70% of GLP-1 users discontinue medication within a year.
 Side effects are a primary driver.
 If fiber supplementation helps you manage constipation and stay on your medication, the downstream health benefits of continued GLP-1 treatment are substantial.
-The fiber is not the point.
-Staying on the medication that is working for you is the point.

 Hydration is half the equation

 Every fiber guide focuses on the fiber.
 Not enough focus on water.
 GLP-1 medications reduce thirst signaling.
 You are likely drinking less than you think.
 Set a daily water target (2-2.5 liters minimum) and track it for the first few weeks.
-No amount of fiber supplementation will fix constipation if you’re dehydrated.
+No amount of fiber supplementation will fix constipation if you are dehydrated.

 Where to go from here